liquidctl/liquidtux/Documentation/hwmon/nzxt-kraken3.rst

 -----------

-This driver enables hardware monitoring support for NZXT Kraken X53/X63/X73, Z53/Z63/Z73 and Kraken 2023 (standard and Elite) all-in-one CPU liquid coolers.
+This driver enables hardware monitoring support for NZXT Kraken X53/X63/X73, Z53/Z63/Z73, Kraken 2023 (standard and Elite) and Kraken 2024 Elite all-in-one CPU liquid coolers.
 All models expose liquid temperature and pump speed (in RPM), as well as PWM control (either as a fixed value or through a temp-PWM curve).
 The Z-series and Kraken 2023 models additionally expose the speed and duty of an optionally connected